crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 ## Conclusion

 In conclusion, we hope this article has served as an informative guide on signed integer arithmetic within the EVM and the two's complement system.
-We have seen the added complexity that is introduced when performing checked arithmetic on signed integers compared to unsigned ones and when dealing with sub-32 byte types.
+We have explored:

+- the added complexity from handling signed over unsigned integers
+- the intricacies involved in managing sub 32-byte types
+- the significance of `signextend` and opcodes related to signed integers
+- the importance of bit-cleaning

-As the trend in Solidity smart contract development leans towards low-level optimizations, it is important to emphasize the diligence required when implementing these techniques.
+As the trend in Solidity smart contract development continues towards low-level optimizations, it is important to emphasize the diligence required when implementing these techniques.
 The aim of this article is to deepen one's understanding of low-level arithmetic, thereby improving the security of Solidity code by enabling developers to better assess and comprehend the assumptions present in these operations.
-However, it is crucial to remember that custom low-level optimizations should be integrated only after rigorous manual analysis, fuzzing, and symbolic verification.
-Additionally, any non-obvious assumptions should always be clearly documented.
+Nevertheless, it is crucial to integrate custom low-level optimizations only after thorough manual analysis, fuzzing, and symbolic verification, and to document any non-obvious assumptions.